yesworkflow-org/yw-prototypes/README.md

     extract.factsfile          File for storing prolog facts about scripts extract.language           Language used in source files
-    extract.listfile           File for storing list of extracted comments extract.sources            List of source files to analyze
+    extract.listfile           File for storing list of extracted comments extract.skeletonfile       File for storing YW-markup skeleton of source files extract.sources            List of source files to analyze

     model.factsfile            File for storing prolog facts describing model